cornerman/sloth/README.md

 api.fun(1)
 ```

 It is also possible to have a contravariant return type in your client.
-You can use `Kleisli` with any `cats.ApplicativeError` that can capture a `Throwable` or `ClientFailure` (see `ClientFailureConvert` / `ClientContraHandler` for more customization):
+You can use `Kleisli` (or a plain function) with any `cats.ApplicativeError` that can capture a `Throwable` or `ClientFailure` (see `ClientFailureConvert` / `ClientContraHandler` for more customization):
 ```scala
 type ClientResult[T] = T => Either[ClientFailure, Unit]